UllaRisager/Learn-with-Locals/_drafts/teach-your-mates-how-to-code.md

 ---

-Teach your mates how to code

 “Half a year ago I was drowning in work.
 I had a lot on my mind, and I didn’t have any time to move forward with my personal projects - and I can tell you one thing; I’m always full of new ideas, but completing them takes a lot of time.”

 Meet Johnny Fekete - a digital nomad who originally comes from a business background, but taught himself how to code and is now a self-taught full-stack developer and entrepreneur.
-He is also the co-founder of Danish startup Ditaso, (https://ditaso.net/en/index.php a digital talent sourcing and recruitment tool.)
+He is also the co-founder of Danish startup [Ditaso](https://ditaso.net/en/index.php), ( a digital talent sourcing and recruitment tool.)

-Besides developing things and teaching others, he loves long boarding and learning how to play the guitar.
-Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year.
+Besides developing things and teaching others, he loves long boarding and learning how to play the guitar.&nbsp; Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year.

 Where did the idea of teaching your mates come from